-Exploring Enhanced Wellness through Nutrition in the Family Child Care Home Original visit cycle: Jan-Apr 2009 updated 3/17
+Exploring Enhanced Wellness through Nutrition in the Family Child Care Home Setting Original visit cycle: Sep-Dec 2022

 Page 1

 In an effort to encourage healthy eating habits for your children as well as support your childcare business, we have put together this self-study unit.
 Submitting this completed unit satisfies your annual CACFP education requirement and may also be considered as continuing education for your Colorado State License.